 One city in Germany is tackling the problem by installing traffic lights in the ground, hoping that pedestrians with their eyes down will notice them, reducing the risk of a pedestrian walking into traffic when they should yield.
 New Jersey is taking a very different approach.
 Lawmakers there have proposed legislation that would fine those who are walking while distracted.
 The penalty for distracted walking, under the new law, would be a ticket of up to $50 or 15 days in jail, or both, according to an article in The Washington Post.

-Our Experienced New York Slip and Fall Attorneys Can Help
+Our Experienced New York Pedestrian Attorneys Can Help

-If you have been in a slip and fall accident in New York, our attorneys can help you recover the damages that you deserve, even if you contributed to your accident through your own distracted behavior.
+If you have been in a pedestrian accident in New York, our attorneys can help you recover the damages that you deserve, even if you contributed to your accident through your own distracted behavior.
 To learn more about your right to file a slip and fall claim in New York, contact David Resnick & Associates, P.C., today for a free case consultation.